To connect people, place, food and farms through education and outreach.

 Chef Adam Hegsted was born and raised in Spokane.
 His interests in food and art led him to enroll in the Northwest Culinary Academy and the Art Institute of Seattle.
 Since graduating, he has worked in the restaurant business and is now the owner/chef for several restaurants including Wandering Table, Yards Bruncheon, Le Catering, Gilded Unicorn, Farmhouse Kitchen and Eat Good Cafe.
 He has been won many awards including Innovator of the Year from the National Beef Council and United Fresh, and was a semi-finalist for the James Beard Award/Best Chef Northwest.
 Catalyst magazine named him one of the top 20 under 40 leaders in Spokane and the 50 most influential people in Spokane, and FSR magazine identified him in the top 40 under 40 Rising Stars.
 He was invited to cook at the James Beard House and at Star Chefs in New York.
 He is committed to growing our region’s food system and engaging other chefs to supporting local farmers/producers.
 In his spare time, Adam enjoys spending time with his family outdoors and traveling.

 The daughter of a life-long teamster and an environmentalist cattle rancher, Beth Robinette was raised with a passion for advocating both for people and ecosystems.
 This passion took her from her fourth-generation cattle ranch near Spokane to study the intersection of business and sustainable agriculture at Western Washington University.
 She continued her education in sustainable business at Pinchot University, one of the nation’s first sustainability-focused business schools, where she earned her MBA in Sustainable Systems with an emphasis on Local Living Economies and Sustainable Food and Agriculture.
 She now runs her family’s grass fed beef operation, which direct markets their carbon negative beef to the Spokane area.
 In 2014, she co-founded LINC Foods, a worker and farmer owned cooperative food hub, which helps connect Spokane area sustainable family farms to institutional scale markets such as university dining services, school districts, hospitals, and nursing homes, as well as restaurants.
 She is also one of the founding members of Roots of Resilience, a non-profit which trains Northwest ranchers and land managers on sustainable livestock production and ecological restoration through Holistic Management.
-Beth serves as the Board Co-Chair along with Jeremy Cowan.
+Beth serves as the Board Chair.

 Erin Whitehead is a Coeur d’Alene native, recently returned from several years spent working abroad in the global health/international development sector.
 She currently works for Panhandle Health District as a Health Education Specialist and is the coordinator of the Idaho Physical Activity and Nutrition Program.
 She is interested in all things food related, ranging from food policy to culinary exploration and everything in between.
 A lover of the great outdoors, Erin loves travel, hiking, backpacking and camping, whitewater rafting, and fly fishing.
+Erin serves as the Board Secretary.

 Founder/Executive Director – Teri McKenzie was born with an insatiable love of food.
 She is passionate about both food and community building, and recognized early on that any social gathering worth its salt includes food.
 A returned Peace Corps volunteer and inveterate humanitarian, Teri has decades of experience both in the nonprofit sector and in higher education.
 With a Masters degree in Whole Systems Design/Nonprofit Leadership and drawing inspiration from the teachings of the natural world, she is a firm believer in the collective wisdom and creativity of people to address the problems we currently face.
 In her spare time she enjoys gardening, cooking, traveling, music and zoning out with her cat.